Architecture is a science of buildings.

 WHY IS THIS FOCAL LENGTH BEST?

-The focal length of 14-24mm advantages you to capture more detail in a single shot.
-In architectural photography, a wide-angle lens is the most suitable choice because of its broader frame.
+The focal length of 14-24mm allows you to capture more detail in a single shot.
+A wide-angle lens is the most suitable choice in architectural photography because of its broader frame.

 The wide frame beautifully covers the whole structure in a single frame without distortion.